OpenAtomFoundation/pika/README.md

 pika
 ====

-a network program framework according the SEDA
+A network program framework according to the SEDA Paper.
+Some ideas may copy from the linshiding's Kyling

+Just for fun ^-^